 Planning for long-term care doesn’t have to be a daunting task.
 By carefully addressing each key above, you and your loved ones can be well-prepared for the future.

 Jane Kelley is the Executive Director of LiveWell By Blakeford.
-In her almost nine years with Blakeford, she has served as Vice President of Blakeford At Home and served as the CARF-CCAC accreditation team leader for Home and Community Services and Case Management programs.
+In her time with Blakeford, she has served as Vice President of Blakeford At Home and served as the CARF-CCAC accreditation team leader for Home and Community Services and Case Management programs.